 “Tragically, the livelihood and skills dating back to ancient civilisations are in danger of being wiped out on our watch.
 But a front line of resistance is forming, based on collaboration, knowledge sharing and a vision of sustainability,” says Livia in the film – the second in the Fashionscapes series following Forever Tasmania in which Livia travelled to Tasmania to meet the woolgrowers turned Earth defenders.

-Fashionscapes: Artisans Guatemaya launched on Labour Day and International Workers Day 2019, and coinciding with the release of an important new report from NEST – a non-profit striving to build a new handworker economy and increase global workforce inclusivity.
-The first ever State of the Handworker report addresses for the first time the gaping lack of data on the informal economy—and more specifically, on the handworker economy, which is estimated to account for a large portion of informal work.
+Fashionscapes: Artisans Guatemaya launched on Labour Day and International Workers Day 2019, and coincided with the release of an important report from NEST – a non-profit striving to build a new handworker economy and increase global workforce inclusivity.
+The first ever State of the Handworker report addressed for the first time the gaping lack of data on the informal economy—and more specifically, on the handworker economy, which is estimated to account for a large portion of informal work.
 Estimates of the actual size of this handworker economy, which includes many thousands of artisans like those in Guatemala – vary wildly, citing that 20 to 60% of garment production is performed in homes.

 “Preservation of culture is key to Guatemala’s sustainable development,” says Marianne Hernandez, president of Pacunam.
 “The Maya, as one of the most advanced civilizations of antiquity, remains a living culture with one million artisans out of a population of 17 million.
 Artisanal craftsmanship represents one of our key assets and an incredible development opportunity not only for female empowerment, but also for the creation of small businesses – two development priorities for Guatemala.”